TravelModellingGroup/Documentation/trip_generation.rst

 Trip Generation
 ############################################################################################
 Part of the 4-Step model approach involves creating the productions and attractions for each analysis zone.
 'Zones.csv' includes the relevant zonal data to create this information.
-For simplicity, the attractions and productions of each zone was manually synthesized.
+For simplicity, the attractions and productions for each zone was manually synthesized.

 Input Files
 ----------------------------------------------------------------------------------------------